Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 If the transaction has another entry that guarantees uniqueness of the entire transaction (e.g. an [input entry](#input-entry)), then the issuance must be able to opt out of the bounded minimum and maximum timestamps and therefore the uniqueness test for the [issuance hash](#issuance-hash).
 The empty nonce signals if the input opts out of the uniqueness checks.

-See [Validate Transaction](validation.md#validate-transaction) section for more details on how the network enforces the uniqueness of issuance inputs.
+See [Validate Transaction](validation.md#validate-transaction) section for more details on how the network enforces the uniqueness of issuance entries.

 #### Issuance Entry Content